naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
 <span class="command-param-nameless command-param-required" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID  Required parameter: parameter should always be specified">Path</span> | String | Name (path) of the prefab resource to destroy.
 A [@spawn] command with the same parameter is expected to be executed before.
-params | List&lt;String&gt; | Parameters to set before destoying the prefab.
+params | List&lt;String&gt; | Parameters to set before destroying the prefab.
 Requires the prefab to have a `Naninovel.Commands.DestroySpawned.IParameterized` component attached the root object.

 </div>